-Over time, most of the microbial action from rot takes place within 6" of the surface, and when it does, it can start to damage your pole barn's structural integrity.
+Over time, the microbial action from rot takes place within 6" of the surface.
+When the solid post shows visible decay, it can damage your pole barn's structural integrity.

 How Much Does It Cost to Repair Rotted Pole Barn Columns?

 No two post-frame builders (or pole barn conditions) are the same.
 For instance, are your wooden posts embedded in a dirt, gravel, or concrete foundation?

 The floor of your post-frame building will influence the cost of repairing or replacing your pole barn columns.
 At FBi Buildings, our starting price is a minimum of $500 per pole (with at least six poles).

 Which Factors Influence the Cost of Repairing Rotted Pole Barn Columns?